Categories

 Plan B

-Over at least the past year, I’ve read posts like https://www.wheresyoured.at/wheres-the-money/; seen countless news articles on the eye-watering talent, training, and run costs which aren’t (can’t?) be covered by paying users or selling data or ads; watched videos like “Has Generative AI Already Peaked? - Computerphile” (the first scientific research into diminishing returns and data scarcity); etc.
+Over at least the past year, I’ve read posts like https://www.wheresyoured.at/wheres-the-money/; seen countless news articles on the eye-watering talent, training, and run costs which aren’t (can’t be?) covered by paying users or selling data or ads; watched videos like “Has Generative AI Already Peaked? - Computerphile” (the first scientific research into the diminishing returns and data scarcity); etc.

 All of this has led me to the conclusion that one of the following things will happen over the next 2 or so years:

-1. There will be a breakthrough which will fix all of the problems with AI - the insanely high resource requirements, the hallucinations, etc.
+1. There will be a breakthrough which will fix all of the problems with AI - the crazy high resource requirements, the hallucinations, etc.

-2. The investor money will run out, no one will want to or be able to pay for the actual run cost, AI usage will fall into a niche, and the Gartner Hype Cycle will continue to be true.
+2. Costs will rise exponentially, no one will want to or be able to pay, AI usage will fall into a niche, and the Gartner Hype Cycle will continue to be true.

 There has been truly incredible innovation (good and bad) thanks to AI services being free or cheap for anyone and everyone.